vonbyte/vite-bs5-starter/readme.md

-# Read me
+# Vite-Bootstrap5-Quickstart

-A minimalistic vite-starter-template with customized bootstrap imports.
+A minimal starter template with vite and Bootstrap 5.
+Uses customized Bootstrap imports.

 ## Getting started
-Run `npm i` to install dependencies.
+* Run `npm i` to install dependencies.
-Run `npm run dev` to run dev server.
+* Run `npm run dev` to run dev server.
-Start coding.
+* Start coding.

 ## Useful information
 * Currently, we are using sass v1.32 for not being annoyed by the deprecation warnings regarding the division handling by Bootstrap